evoluteur/evolutility-server-node/README.md

 ### Extras endpoints

-In addition to CRUD, Evolutility-Server provides endpoints for Charts and Lists of values.
+In addition to CRUD, Evolutility-Server-Node provides endpoints for Charts and Lists of values.

 #### Charts